Hallkezz/JC2MP-AFKSystem/README.md

 # AFKSystem
 **Hello again!**

-I created a script that adds the ability of AFC-Mode to your server!
+I created a script that adds the ability of AFK-Mode to your server!

 **How to use:**
 * Type ***/afk*** or ***/pause*** to get in AFK-Mode.